Bruce Percy leads a wonderful photo safari through the Atacama desert of Northern Chile and the salt flats of Uyuni in Bolivia.

 Bruce likes to run his photography-adventures in a friendly, open, group setting.
 This trip is more of a tour* than Bruce’s normal workshops, due to the logistics involved, but you will get a lot of hands on experience from Bruce while at the same time, immerse yourself with plenty of time out in the field on your own.

 * Please note that this is not a workshop.
-It is a photographic tour, focussed on getting you to great locations for the best light.
+It is a photographic tour, focused on getting you to great locations for the best light.

 Each day will have the following (approximate) format: